Carter907/chime/README.md

 > Functionality on the timer screen adds userability and a pleasant experience.

 Pause Button
-: pauses the timers; you can press it again to resume
+:pauses the timers; you can press it again to resume

 Configure Button
-: takes you back to the time control screen; used to change the time control.
+:takes you back to the time control screen; used to change the time control.

 Reset Button
-: resets the timer with the previous specified time and increment.
+:resets the timer with the previous specified time and increment.